runconis/odin-recipes/README.md

 Basic recipe website

 The first project from The Odin Project.\
-This project is made using basic HTML.
+This project is made using basic HTML and CSS.